ColeHud/backtothefuture/README.md

 # backtothefuture
 The goal of this project is to implement image colorization using classification.
 We used a Convolutional Neural Network (CNN) model to perform this classification with various CONV layers using ReLU as an activation function.
 We trained our model using two datasets: celeb-a and flowers.
 We read the images in as LAB color and convert them into their respective quantized bins.

+Below is a description of each of the folders and files in our github:

 zhang_palette: a folder including two numpy files containing prior probabilities and points in hull.
 These are used to convert to and from quantize bins to LAB color.

 .gitignore: a file used to ignore different folders and files when pushing to github.
 The files we ignore are the datasets and the h5 files which contain the quantized bins.